 Offshore wind farms are seen as a green and renewable energy source and a sustainable alternative to fossil fuel.
-They are also getting more and more efficient and economically viable and thus are likely to be used more widely in the future.
+They are also getting increasingly efficient and economically viable and thus are likely to be used more widely in the future.
 However, they are associated with the impacts like significant noise pollution, risk of seabirds being struck by blades, and altering the behaviour of fishes, birds, and marine mammals (with attraction or avoidance for different species).
 Among the important impacts of wind farms is the unintentional provision of a new habitat that can be rapidly colonised by hard substrate benthic species, including alien and invasive species.
 The turbine installation process is associated with high level of underwater noise, light pollution, alteration of benthic habitats (in case it is a fixed turbine), and all the impacts from service ships, which can include potential petrochemical pollution.
 More about environmental impacts of offshore wind parks: https://tethys.pnnl.gov/wind-energy.

 Fixed wind farms are usually installed at depths less than 40-50 metres.
 There are also floating wind farms with turbines mounted on floating platforms, which can be installed at depths ranging from ca. 100 to 500 m.
 This technology is still in its infancy and not many such turbines are in operation.

 Offshore wind parks have not yet been built in Arctic or sub-Arctic waters where sea ice and icebergs may occur.
-Technically it is possible to build wind turbines strong enough to withstand the forces of sea ice; however, at a significantly increased cost.
+Technically, it is possible to build wind turbines strong enough to withstand the forces of sea ice; however, at a significantly increased cost.

 Example: there are as yet no wind farms in the Arctic.
-A case of The Wind Farm Siting challenge for the Norwegian seas can be found at EMODNet, 2023.
+A case of The Wind Farm Siting challenge for the Norwegian seas can be found in EMODNet (2023).

 Assessment findings: